Removing a node from an Elasticsearch cluster

 GET _cluster/health

-Ensure that the cluster status is “green” and the number of nodes in the cluster has been reduced by one.
+Ensure that the cluster status is “green” (meaning that all shards are properly allocated) and the number of nodes in the cluster has been reduced by one.

 Conclusion

-In conclusion, removing a node from an Elasticsearch cluster involves disabling shard allocation, optionally performing a synced flush, excluding the node from the cluster, and stopping the Elasticsearch process on the node.
+In conclusion, removing a node from an Elasticsearch cluster involves disabling shard allocation to that node, optionally performing a synced flush, excluding the node from the cluster, and stopping the Elasticsearch process on the node.
 By following these steps, you can safely remove a node without impacting the cluster’s performance or causing data loss.
+If you are looking for a managed solution, you could use Elastic Cloud Serverless.

 Ready to try this out on your own?
 Start a free trial.